amiehannah/hostile-aliens-game/README.md

 ![Hostile Aliens Design](hostile-aliens-game-img.png)

-# Task: <br/>

-- To create a simple text only game loosely based on Space Invaders. </br>
+## User Story:
+- As a player of this game, I want to be able to .....
+, so that I am able to communicate effectively.

+- Given that I start the game, I should see the whole alien fleet on the board (with **_1 Mothership_**, **_5 defence ships_** and **_8 attack ships_**) and a shoot button.
-- The game should contain a single button that hits a random alien ship in the fleet. </br>
+- Given that I press the shoot button, I want to be able to fire at a random alien ship each time.
+- Given that I randomly hit an alien ship, I want to visually be able to see which ship has been hit and see it's hit points decrease.
-- Each time the button is pressed, a random alien ship is hit and its hit points are reduced. </br>
+- Given that the points of a ship hit 0, they should be sunk and disappear from view.
-- Once an alien ships points have hit zero the ship is destroyed and can’t be hit again. </br>
-- The game is over once all alien ships have been destroyed.
-For best results, approach this challenge with an OOP mindset although some functions may be needed. </br>
+- Given that the either the **_Motherships_** current points are equal to 0 - OR - if the **_attackShip_** score and **_defenceShip_** scores are both equal to 0 (whichever happens first), the game is over.
+- Given that the game is over, then the user should be provided with an option to restart the game again.

 ## Rules: <br/>